Skip to main content

 What is a Trademark Office Action from the USPTO?

 A trademark office action is sent out by a USPTO examining attorney when they find potential issues with the trademark or the application itself.
 These office actions can be either non-substantive or substantive.
 Typically, substantive office actions are more challenging to overcome.
-Keep in mind that an office action usually isn’t a complete rejection of a trademark.
-That said, failing to respond within the provided time frame will cause the USPTO to abandon the application.
+Keep in mind that an office action usually isn't a complete rejection of a trademark.
+That said, failing to respond within the provided time frame will cause the USPTO to abandon application.
 In other words, the applicant will have to start all over again.

 What is a Non-Substantive Office Action?